Seahawks mailbag: Was the Greg Olsen signing a mistake? Can the defense continue its resurgence?

 All those opponents rank 23rd or lower out of 32 teams in points per game (Eagles 23rd, 14.9; Washington 29th, 20.0; Giants 30th, 19.5; Jets 32nd, 14.9); and 27th or lower in yards per play (Eagles 27th, Washington 28th, Giants 29th all at 5.0 per play as a round number per Pro Football Reference, and the Jets 32nd at 4.6).

-Opponent, of course, is always an important context in assessing sports, and though the Seahawks’ defense has been inexcusably bad much of the season, they also have been regularly playing against the league’s best offenses, including three against the top five, four in the top eight and seven against teams that rank in the top 16 this week in yards per play.
+Opponent, of course, is always an important factor, and though the Seahawks’ defense has been inexcusably bad much of the season, they also have been regularly playing against the league’s best offenses, including three against the top five, four in the top eight and seven against teams that rank in the top 16 this week in yards per play.

 But now, only one of the final six games is against a team that ranks in the top 15 in offense, the Rams at 11th in yards per play.